Secure Telephone Units, Crypto Key Generators,

 A STU-III secure telephone or "Standard Telephone Unit" is available in five types of encryption strength.
 Of course the stronger the encryption the greater the difficulty in obtaining the unit, and more restrictive the conditions of sale.

-Suitable for highly classified information, the customer must have a NSA COMSEC Account to obtain this phone.
+Type 1 | Restricted to the US Government, Military, and Intelligence agencies Suitable for highly classified information, the customer must have a NSA COMSEC Account to obtain this phone.

-Suitable for unclassified information.
+Type 2 | Restricted to the US Government and Military Suitable for unclassified information.
 Tough to obtain due to the paperwork overhead, generally a Type 4 is a better choice.

-Very difficult to obtain due to the paperwork overhead, generally a Type 4 is a better choice.
+Type 3 | Restricted to US and Canadian companies and citizens Very difficult to obtain due to the paperwork overhead, generally a Type 4 is a better choice.

+Type 4 | Generally available to international companies and citizens, subject to export approval.
+Suitable for Sensitive But Unclassified or "SBU" information.
 Perfect for government applications where a high level of privacy or security is needed, but actual classified information is not being passed though the unit.
+Normally in-stock with fast turn around time.

-Type 5 Fairly unrestricted public key version of above Type 4 equipment, Very Exportable, and available for private sale.
+Type 5 | Fairly unrestricted public key version of above Type 4 equipment, Very Exportable, and available for private sale.
+Normally in-stock with fast turn around time.

 A STU-III secure telephone or "Standard Telephone Unit" is only one type of common secure encryption device.
 A newer STE or "Standard Telephone Equipment" is also in common use, but it does require an special ISDN line or similar digital connection.
 This presents a provisioning problem as STE's can not be used on ordinary analog lines.